wayne4s/sys-arch-trustworthy-ai-paper-lists/README.md

-# Paper Lists for Trustworhy AI Architecture
+# Paper Lists for Trustworhy AI

 ## Table of Contents
  - [Survey](#survey)